Ford Fiesta review (2017-2023)

-While a 197bhp version of the EcoBoost three-cylinder petrol engine is fitted in the ST, the regular Fiesta line-up still offers an excellent range of petrol engines with varying power outputs and the option of mild-hybrid electrical assistance.
+While a 197bhp 1.5-litre EcoBoost three-cylinder petrol engine is fitted in the ST, the regular Fiesta line-up still offers an excellent range of petrol engines with varying power outputs and the option of mild-hybrid electrical assistance.
 No hybrid, plug-in hybrid or electric version is likely to be available in this generation of Fiesta, and the electrical assistance is less noticeable than Ford makes out - although it does boost fuel economy slightly.
 In late 2020, the diesel engine was discontinued.

 No matter which engine you choose, the Fiesta is a pleasure to drive, either on a long motorway trip or a challenging country road.

 The mechanical package stacks up well and Ford has clearly taken the latest Fiesta’s inside story seriously, too, with an interior feel that comes close to matching the very best in its class.
 The cleanly styled dashboard is made from high-quality, tactile materials and everything feels superbly put together.
-The Fiesta’s connectivity and infotainment systems are now better than ever, too – gone is the rather dated mobile-phone-style button pad below the previous rather cramped infotainment display; a ‘floating’ tablet-style screen takes its place with Ford’s clever SYNC 3 system now fitted on every model.
-This brings Apple CarPlay and Android Auto compatibility, while top models now get a classy-looking eight-inch touchscreen and sat nav.
+The Fiesta’s connectivity and infotainment systems are now better than ever, too – gone is the rather dated mobile-phone-style button pad below the previous rather cramped infotainment display; a ‘floating’ tablet-style screen takes its place on every model.
+This brings Apple CarPlay and Android Auto compatibility and a classy-looking eight-inch touchscreen.

 Every model features lane-departure warning and assistance, a sign of Ford’s big push on safety.
 It’s a shame that so much of the Fiesta’s most advanced safety equipment is optional at extra cost, though.
 You can add automatic emergency braking with pedestrian detection and active parking assistance that can apply the brakes if needs be, plus blind-spot monitoring, as well as traffic-sign recognition and auto-dipping headlights.
 The 2022 model will gain standard LED headlights and a Wrong Way Alert, plus more models will benefit from a reversing camera.